telephon/Strang/README.md

 This works well in many cases, but is experimental.
 Improvements welcome!

 ## Etymology
-"Strang" is German for string, ropem strand, cord, skein.
+"Strang" is German for string, rope, strand, cord, skein.

 The Deutsches Wörterbuch von Jacob Grimm und Wilhelm Grimm writes: